thiadeliria/Pacman/README.md

 ## Search Algorithms
 Search algorithms guide Pac-Man on his dot-gobbling, ghost-avoiding adventure.
 We compare how Pac-Man fares with each algorithm on a tinyMaze `MAZE_TYPE` with a fixed food dot.

 The algorithm determines the path that Pac-Man takes to get to the goal cell (in this case, the cell containing food) from the start cell (his position in the upper right corner).
 Specifically, it views the maze as a graph in which each cell on the maze grid constitutes a node.
 The algorithm makes a queue of un-explored cells for Pac-Man to visit in order.
-The cells that Pac-Man explores first are coloured a deeper red.
+The cells that Pac-Man explores first are coloured a brighter red.

 ### Depth-First Search (DFS)
 We do `python pacman.py -l tinyMaze -p SearchAgent -a fn=dfs` and get: